growr-xyz/growr-documentation/flows/B-Identity-2-Credentials-Issuing.md

 Several examples of verifiable credentials are presented in the sections below.
 ### KYC Credentials
 In regulated custodial model, a verifiable credential for successfully passed KYC process (including AML/CFT risk check) is a must.
 Individual KYC credential can be requested from the Borrowers, when applying for a loan.
-In addition, institutional KYC credential could be requsted from investors, when trying to create a pond or pool, or when trying to deposit funds in it.
+In addition, institutional KYC credential could be requsted from Lenders, when trying to create or fund a lending pond, or from Liqudity Providers, when trying to create or fund a lending pool.

 KYC Credential Issuer could be any traditional identity verification service or the Distributor itself.
 ### Credit Score Credential